Redditch StationBirmingham Road

 Redditch Fire Station is made up of both wholetime firefighters and on-call firefighters.
 The station is crewed by four wholetime watches, who are supported by a large pool of on-call firefighters that respond to emergency calls whenever they are needed.

-The crews have three fire engines at their disposal; a MAN fire engine, a Dennis Sabre fire engine and a Scania fire engine, with a compressed air foam system.
+The crews have three fire Scania engines at their disposal.
 These appliances are first-line attack engines that can carry a crew of up to six firefighters, along with firefighting and rescue equipment.
+The station also has an enhanced Water First Responder capability.

 On-call drill nights are held at the Fire Station every Monday commencing at 7.00pm